 I can honestly report that life feels dramatically different since my sabbatical ended.
 I feel centered, in touch with my core, and more nourished.
 I’ve lost 6 or 7 pounds since May 8th .
 My creative muse has returned to me en force.
 I thought today was an appropriate time to share some of what I learned this last year.

-Twenty Pearls Discovered on the Path from 43 to 44
+Twenty Pearls of Wisdom Discovered on the Path from 43 to 44

 - Do not expect yourself to feel rested if you short yourself on sleep.
 Sleep is truly the body and soul’s time to restore.